 Newsletter ad rates (or CPM) vary depending on many factors, including industry, number of subscribers, open rate, ad placement and more.

-To find out how much an ad will cost, contact Make: using the contact information provided and ask for a copy of their media kit.
+To find out how much an ad will cost, contact Make: on Substack using the contact information provided and ask for a copy of their media kit.

-Scroll up to where it says Related Newsletters to see other publications like Make:.
+Scroll up to where it says Related Newsletters to see other publications like Make: on Substack.
 You can also search our email newsletter directory to discover other newsletters that cover the topics you're interested in.

 Reletter provides this newsletter's website URL above, where you will often find their contact information.
 We also provide links to associated social media accounts and pitching templates so you can reach out fast.